IBMStreams/streamsx.documentation/docs/4.2/qse-install-docker.markdown

 installation, you will be prompted for the names that you want to use under **&lt;HOME DIRECTORY\>/mappedDockerFiles**.

-The **workspace** directory is the default Streams Studio project directory.
-When you create Streams projects, the data files will be located here.
+When you create Streams projects, the data files will be located in the **workspace** directory.
 If this directory is mapped to the local host file system, the files and directories will be stored there instead in the internal Docker container.
 If later you upgrade your Streams4Docker installation, you can reuse this directory for easy recovery of your projects.
 For